CM4all/workshop/doc/index.rst

 * :envvar:`schedule`: A :manpage:`crontab(5)`-like schedule.
 * :envvar:`command`: A command to be executed by :file:`/bin/sh`.
 If it starts with :samp:`http://` or :samp:`https://`, a HTTP GET request is sent instead of spawning a child process.
+If it starts with :samp:`urn:`, then that URN will be passed to the translation server as :envvar:`URI` payload, and the response must contain :envvar:`EXECUTE` (may be followed by :envvar:`APPEND`)
 * :envvar:`translate_param`: An opaque parameter to be passed to the translation server.
 * :envvar:`enabled`: The cron job is never run when not enabled.